-- 1 teaspoon fresh ginger grated or minced
+- 1 teaspoon fresh ginger peeled and minced

-Place the chicken thighs with salt and pepper.
+- Season both sides of the chicken thighs with salt and pepper.
 Then place them in a gallon-sized Ziploc bag.

-In a medium mixing bowl, whisk together the pineapple juice, soy sauce, ketchup, brown sugar, chicken broth, garlic, ginger, and mustard until combined.
+- In a medium mixing bowl, whisk together the pineapple juice, soy sauce, ketchup, brown sugar, chicken broth, garlic, ginger, and mustard powder until combined.

-Preheat your grill.
+- Preheat the grill to medium heat.
 Once hot, oil the grates.

-Remove the chicken from the marinade and place on the hot grill.
-Cook for 3 minutes per side.
-Once both sides have been grilled, start basting the chicken with the reserved sauce.
-Continue to turn the chicken every 1-2 minutes, basting with each turn, until the chicken is no longer pink and the internal temperature is 165 degrees F (about 4 to 5 more minutes total).
+- Remove the chicken from the marinade and place on the hot grill.
+Cook for 4 minutes per side.
+Once both sides have been grilled, start basting the chicken with the reserved marinade.
+Continue to turn the chicken every 1-2 minutes, basting with each turn, until the chicken is no longer pink and the internal temperature is 165 degrees F (about 15-16 minutes total).

-Remove the chicken to a serving platter.
+- Remove the chicken to a serving platter.
 Sprinkle sliced green onions over top and serve warm.
 We like to serve this chicken with cooked white rice and macaroni salad.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.